 The two degrees reflect different types of medical school training.
 MDs attend allopathic medical schools, while DOs attend osteopathic medical schools.

-In terms of the requirements to apply to MD and DO programs, the criteria is virtually the same, with both osteopathic and allopathic programs weighing grade-point average and Medical College Admission Test (MCAT) scores heavily.
-The curriculum is largely the same structure, with students in both types of programs typically spending much of their first two years in the classroom and the majority of their second two years of training in a clinical setting.
+In terms of the requirements to apply to MD and DO programs, the criteria are virtually the same, with both osteopathic and allopathic programs weighing grade-point average and Medical College Admission Test (MCAT) scores heavily.
+The curriculum is largely the same structure, with students in both types of programs typically spending much of their first 12-24 months in the classroom and the majority of their training beyond that in a clinical setting.

 In the past, residency programs for trainees from osteopathic and allopathic medical schools have generally matched with residency programs through separate processes.

-Those changes also impact licensing.
-Going forward, most residency programs will accept the Comprehensive Osteopathic Medical Licensing Examination, in addition to the United States Medical Licensure Exam taken by MD graduates.
+Those changes also affect licensing.
+Most residency programs will accept the Comprehensive Osteopathic Medical Licensing Examination taken by DO graduates, as well as the United States Medical Licensure Exam which is taken by MD graduates and can be taken by DO graduates.

 Historically, DO programs have touted their methods as more holistic.
 One aspect of that is the osteopathic manipulative treatment, defined by the AOA as a “set of hands-on techniques used by osteopathic physicians ... to diagnose, treat, and prevent illness or injury.”